neilnthings/neilnthings.github.io/projects/project-2.md

 <img class="ui large image" src="../images/comic3.png">

-My team created this choose-your-own-adventure style web comic in ICS 111.
+A choose-your-own-adventure style web comic.
 Users can experience different stories by what speech bubble they choose in each page of the application.
+Each web page comic contains visuals, text messages for the story, and multiple speech bubbles containing more story text.

 <div class="ui medium images">
   <img class="ui image" src="../images/comic2.png">